ishxxxl/RIT-SOFTWARE-ENGINEERING-COMP/README.md

 - Requesters: Submit new needs for review and approval.
 - Admin: Approve or decline requests to add them to the needs list.

+## Code Comments:

+All main files, including server.js and the HTML pages, contain explanatory comments above major functions and logical sections to make the flow of the code easier to understand.

 ## Author:

 Created By Ishaal Shermin, Samiullah Iftikhar, Hussain Ali Syed